Ambidextrous light transforms for celestial amplitudes: Discussion

 \section{Discussion}

 This paper arose from the need to find the correct basis of ``local'' operators in which to study CCFT correlation functions.
 From even our basic results it is clear that this is a long road to travel, but one laden with some very interesting clues.
 But light transformed operators cannot be local, can they?
 After all, they do have non-integer 2d spins $\pm(1-\Delta)$.
 This is true with respect to the usual 4d Lorentz group that we are taking to be the conformal group of our CCFT.
 But, as initial results from \cite{Strominger:2021lvk} seem to suggest, there may be ways of twisting the conformal group or finding different copies of $\SL(2,\R)$ whose representation theories could act as better organizational principles for the CCFT spectrum.
 Light transformed boost eigenstates may secretly be conformal primary with respect to such alternative conformal groups.

 Our demonstration that 2- and 3-point light transformed amplitudes like \eqref{L2gluon}, \eqref{L3gluon}, etc.\ take the form of standard conformally covariant 2- and 3-point structures even when the usual celestial amplitudes \eqref{cA2gluon}, \eqref{cA3gluon}, etc.\ don't again points to this possibility.
+In fact, in conventional CFTs containing a lowest energy vacuum, 2- and 3-point time-ordered correlators of light transformed operators necessarily vanish.
+This is because light transforms of local operators annihilate the vacuum; see for example lemma 2.1 in \cite{Kravchuk:2018htv}.\footnote{The author would like to thank Murat Kologlu for pointing out this fact.} Since we found non-trivial 2- and 3-point functions, this gives more credence to the possibility that either celestial amplitudes have no interpretation as time-ordered (in a 2d sense) CCFT correlators, or that the celestial gluon and graviton operators which we started with may not be local operators after all!

 There are also a multitude of other directions for future study.
 Unlike the light/shadow transform OPE of conformally soft modes, finding the light/shadow transform OPE of hard conformal primaries can get much more involved.
 This is because it depends non-locally on the OPE of conformal primaries and would in principle need us to resum light transforms of infinitely many terms in the usual celestial OPE expansion.
 Nevertheless, preliminary investigations in section \ref{sec:ltope} lead us to believe that the situation may be simpler than we expect.
 As we showed there, the leading operator in the positive helicity light transform OPE turns out to be the light transform of the leading operator in the positive helicity conformal primary OPE.
 And the same Beta function OPE coefficient accompanies the leading operators in both OPEs!
 Hence, it appears that we may indeed be able to compute the light transform OPE by systematically light transforming the celestial gluon/graviton OPE term by term.
 This would be an important step in trying to understand whether light transformed boost eigenstates give the most ``fundamental'' representation of the CCFT operator algebra.
 In this regard, it would also be very interesting to find a conformal block decomposition of the ambidextrously light transformed 4-gluon/graviton amplitudes.